gmdsi/GMDSI_notebooks/session_outline.md

 - standard introductions and goals
     + not just "shift+enter" - take the time to explore and understand
+    + learning by struggling
 - notebook structure
     + a quick aside on using git and github (the fork and PR approach)
-    + the nuclear option: "git reset --hard"
+        * live demo of fork-PR model
+    + crawl-walk-run: intro, part1, part2 notebooks
+        * live demo?
 - the Freyberg model
     + background
     + history and future together in one model
 - intro to Bayes equation
+    + live demo "intro to Bayes"
 - the pest interface
     + the value of "non-intrusiveness"
     + components of model interaction
-        * inputs, run model, outputs
+        * create inputs, run model, read outputs
     + components needed for analysis
-        * parameters and prior info
+        * parameter values, bounds, and prior info
-        * observations and weights
+        * observation values and weights
         * aux and diagnostic observations
 - live coding demo of using pyemu.PstFrom
-    + understanding the pest interface in action
+    + understanding the pest interface in action (gifs)
-    + understanding multiplier parameters in action
+    + understanding multiplier parameters in action (gifs)
-    +
 - homework:
-    + work through the part2 PstFrom notebook
+    + work through the part2 "PstFrom setup pest" notebook
         * referencing back to part 1 notebooks on pilot points and geostats as needed
-        * referencing the pest and pest++ users guides
+        * referencing the pest and pest++ users guides as needed

 ## Week 2: The Likelihood and Prior